AlexSH001/eshop/frontend/setup.md

-# Setup Guide for Commodity Store
+# Setup Guide for eshop

 ## 🚨 Critical Issues to Fix